STUDY WITH US

 Supervision: Prof. Sarah Whatley and Dr. Natalie Garrett Brown

-“I’ve been part of the first small group of University funded PhD students in dance who began their research projects in 2009.
-Since then I have witnessed the small and dedicated research setting for dance at Coventry grow into what is now C-DaRE
+“I’ve been part of the first small group of University funded practice-as-research PhD students in dance who began their research projects in 2009.
+Since then I have witnessed the small and dedicated research setting for dance at Coventry grow into what is now C-DaRE.

 I have very much enjoyed and profited from the friendly and committed atmosphere of Coventry’s dance research community and feel absolutely privileged to have been part of what was then a very intimate setting.
-My experience of supervision has been superb, and whilst my supervisors were as busy as we all tend to be, they were also unfalteringly available whenever I needed them.
-My final performance as well as my thesis would neither have come into being nor seen its completion without their ceaseless support, availability for feedback and advice, joyful sense of humour, acknowledgement of all small steps taken and an unfaltering belief in practice.
+My experience of supervision has been superb, and whilst my supervisors were busily involved in many exciting projects, they were also unfalteringly available whenever I needed them.
+My performance work as well as my thesis would neither have come into being nor seen its completion without their ceaseless support, availability for feedback and advice, joyful sense of humour, acknowledgement of all small steps taken and an unwavering belief in practice.

-Since the completion of my PhD I have continued to develop my research and movement practice and began a post-doctoral researcher post at the newly created Centre for Artistic Research at the University of the Arts in Helsinki in September 2016.
-In this framework I now continue to explore intermateriality in contemporary outdoor dance practices as well as furthering the ongoing development of artistic research methodologies.”
+Since the completion of my PhD I have continued to develop and contribute to artistic research through bodily practice and am currenty (accurate until May 2019) a post-doctoral researcher at the Centre for Artistic Research at the University of the Arts in Helsinki.
+In this framework I continue to explore intermateriality in contemporary outdoor dance practices as well as furthering the ongoing development of artistic research methodologies that are grounded in bodily experience.
+In this context I also contribute to the Erasmus + Project ADIE – Artistic Doctorates in Europe.“

 Thesis Title: Scoring Dance: The Ontological Implications of 'Choreographic Objects'